-The Japanese have a particular phase to describe the feeling of anticipation you get before doing something exciting.
+The Japanese have a particular phrase to describe the feeling of anticipation you get before doing something exciting.
 It might be performing on stage or jumping out of an aeroplane, but it’s also commonly associated with driving a great sports car.

 They call the concept 'waku doki'.
 It’s a sort of spine-tingling sense of the fun you’re about to have.
 Japan, like Britain, clearly remains a sports-car-loving island; and the Toyota GT86 was, and remains, a waku doki kind of sports car.

 Will the wider world embrace the GR 86 any more than its predecessor though, I wonder?
 The GT86 wasn’t the greatest commercial success, after all.
 Right now, who can say?
 But it deserves nothing less.
 This is an improved operator in lots of ways.
 Not a hugely different car to drive, but a brilliant one all the same – and one of a more complex, versatile, raw and absorbing character than its forebear, too.